 Direct management of Federal Block Grant and State Systems Development Initiative Grant applications and reports.

 Website and web application development and consultation for all programs.

 Enhance epidemiology capacity and advance knowledge through effective data utilization and reporting.

-To improve the health of Utah mothers, infants, and children by providing analytic, epidemiologic, and web resources to the Maternal and Child Health (MCH) and Children with Special Health Care Needs (CSHCN) Bureaus.
-Data Resources Program (DRP) ensures that pertinent data are appropriately analyzed and made available for use by Bureau programs in the assessment, planning, and development of evidence-based program policies.
+To improve the health of Utah mothers, infants, and children by providing analytic, epidemiologic, and web resources to the Maternal and Child Health (MCH) and Children with Special Health Care Needs (CSHCN) Offices.
+Data Resources Program (DRP) ensures that pertinent data are appropriately analyzed and made available for use by Office programs in the assessment, planning, and development of evidence-based program policies.

-We provides analytic support to public health programs located in the Maternal and Child Health (MCH) and Children with Special Health Care Needs (CSHCN) Bureaus.
+We provides analytic support to public health programs located in the Office of Maternal and Child Health (MCH) and Office of Children with Special Health Care Needs (CSHCN).
 We also provide limited support to local health departments and community groups concerned about health issues in Utah.

 Types of analytic support may include developing and conducting epidemiologic research studies, providing technical assistance on database design, survey instrument development, and program evaluation studies.
 In addition, we conduct statistical analysis, data modeling, offer support in the design and preparation of statistical reports.
 DRP can assist in conducting special research and preparing articles, abstracts, and presentations for national conferences or professional journals.